So, you’re interested in homesteading …

 In its simplest form “homesteading” is a lifestyle of self-sufficiency, making choices and learning skills that will help you take care of the needs of your household.

-The journey can start anywhere (even an apartment), but the idea is to pick a few things to learn and practice and then add other skills as you go along.
+The journey can start anywhere (even an apartment), but the idea is to pick a few things to learn, practice, and then add other skills as you go along.

 This article contains affiliate links.
-If you click and buy, I make a commission.
+If you click and buy, I make a commission (at no additional cost to you).
 Thank you for supporting my magazine habit. ❤

 Starting out might look like growing tomatoes on your patio, raising a few rabbits, using a solar panel for power in your garage, or buying land where you can do all of the above and more.
 It’s a very individual thing, though we can certainly learn from each other.